Seaview Cottage, Drummond Cove

-Seaview Cottage, also known as Mary Drummond's Cottage, is a building situated on Bayside Boulevard at the entrance to the Bayside Estate in Drummond Cove approximately 14 km north of Geraldton in the Mid West region of Western Australia.
+Seaview Cottage, also known as Mary Drummond's Cottage or Captain Drummond’s Cottage, is a building situated on Bayside Boulevard at the entrance to the Bayside Estate in Drummond Cove approximately 14 km north of Geraldton in the Mid West region of Western Australia.

-Seaview Cottage was built by John Nicol Drummond, a pioneer pastoralist.
-The small two roomed stone cottage has been restored from a ruin and faces west with both a front and a rear verandah.
+Seaview Cottage was built by John Nicol Drummond, a pioneer pastoralist, in 1870.
+The cottage, called "Sea View", became his residence after he retired.

-History

 Some time after John Drummond was imprisoned for the unlawful wounding of tenant farmer John Fisher, Mary Drummond moved from White Peak Station to Seaview with her adopted daughter Rosie.
 Subsequently, John also lived at the cottage until his death in 1906 at the age of 90.
 Some time after John's death Mary moved to Subiaco.
-The cottage stood vacant for some years and deteriorated into a ruin.
-The cottage was restored as part of the Bayside Estate development and opened by Kevin Minson, MLA in 1995.